6063-as17726/HW04/README.md

 1 -
 For the firts attempt, I played around with the functions we used in class.
 I simply tried to play around with the shapes, colors, and orientations.
 I used a lot of the random() tool in order to get different patterns.
+Next, I experimented with the other tools such as doubleClicked().
+I created the different functions, and then tried running it.
+This assignment was quite fun, as I got to experiment a lot with color and shapes, to create something visually interesting.
+The functions were quite straightforward to create.